 1. Start Your Party with a Clean Slate

 This may seem like a no brainer, but for good summer party clean up mojo, this is the best place to start.
 You really will have a better experience if your house (and kitchen in particular) is in good shape before-hand.
 Empty the dishwasher, empty the trash, clean up all the pre-party prep, and make room in your fridge for leftovers.

 Piling dirty dishes on top of dirty dishes is a recipe for a whole string of sad faced emojis!

 2. Take Your Party Outside

 If possible plan most of your activities outside.
-Garden parties and backyard BBQ’s can be pretty magical, and outdoor surfaces like grass and concrete clean up much easier than carpet or wood floors!
+Garden parties and backyard BBQ’s can be pretty magical, and outdoor surfaces like grass and concrete clean up much easier than carpets, you’ll probably end up needing to do some carpet cleaning Florence, SC if you keep the party indoors!
 Just use the indoors for bathroom visits.

 If you have a really large gathering, consider renting a porta-potty (a one day rental is under $200).
 Better a great big whopping mess in something that gets hauled away than one in your own bathroom!